Education

 Children in Chin State live in a neglected and impoverished region of Myanmar and face a myriad of challenges in their attempts to seek a basic education.
 The area is remote, the landscape rugged and the population scattered.
 A chronic lack of investment and recurrent natural disasters have led to the highest rate of household poverty in Myanmar (58% living on less than $1 / day, 2017 src: UNDP / World Bank), poor infrastructure, food insecurity and poorly functioning health and education systems.

-The education system throughout Myanmar is in crisis and has collapsed, with the very real possibility of a generation fo young people missing out entirely on their education.
+The education system throughout Myanmar is in crisis and has collapsed, with the very real possibility of a generation of young people missing out entirely on their education.

 The education system currently excludes rural, poor, ethnic minority children due to language barriers, location, poverty, and curriculum content.
 Pre-school coverage in Chin State is severely limited and the levels of supervision and quality of teaching vary widely.
 Children often receive no teaching in their ethnic language.